matthewfishermv/Statistics-with-R/Hypothesis-Testing/Index.md

 ## Hypotheses

 We now have the tools to learn about hypothesis testing.
 A **hypothesis** is a "statement about the nature of a population.
 It is often stated in terms of a population parameter" [[6]](#references).
+A hypothesis test is a **significance test**, in which we assume the value for a population parameter and find a probability based on that assumption and a sample [[7]](#references)

 ### Statistics